Read our article to learn various tools, websites, and manual methods on how to find phone numbers for sales and lead generation.

 A one-page proposal is a document sent during the business proposal stage of your sales process outlining the deal terms with a prospective customer.
 A one-pager typically includes the following sections: proposal scope, project overview, deliverables, cost, timeline, terms, next steps, and contact information.
 It’s used when a longer proposal isn’t needed and can be sent physically, as an email attachment, or in the body of an email itself.

-These one-pagers differ from full business proposals in that they’re a scaled-down version with much of the same information.
-For the sake of brevity, however, the one-pager leaves out elements that you would’ve otherwise included in a full proposal, like your business’s credentials or an executive summary.
-But this reduction in information offers some benefits, making them generally easier to create and understand, so they speed up the sales cycle.
+One-page proposals are used to close deals quickly with a comfortable prospect when robust lead nurturing isn’t needed.
+One-pagers differ from full business proposals in that they’re scaled-down with much of the same information.
+The one-pager leaves out elements that you would’ve included in a full proposal, like your business’s credentials or executive summaries.
+This reduction in information is generally makes it easier to create and understand, so they speed up the sales cycle.

-A one-page proposal is therefore good for the following scenarios:
+A one-page proposal is best for the following scenarios:

 If this doesn’t sound like your situation, consider using a full-length business proposal so you can include more information for the prospect in the document.
 Learn how to craft one in our article on how to create a business proposal — it comes with a free template that you can customize.

 Here’s a free one-page proposal template that you can download in multiple formats and edit to fit your needs.
-It’s completely customizable and designed to be personalized to your client, and we also included a completed example you can find here for reference in Google Doc format.
-We’ll incorporate screenshots from the template within the steps to writing a one-page proposal.
+It’s completely customizable and designed to be personalized to your client.
+We’ve incorporated corresponding and written out examples from the template within the steps to writing a one-page proposal.

 Even though your one-page proposal should be personalized to each prospect or customer, all one-page proposals follow a standard format.
 This format includes sections such as your project scope and overview, deliverables and cost, terms, next steps, and your contact information.
 Your one-page proposal should include the following sections, customized to your specific recipient: